OSHA will update or add to these FAQs based on questions received from stakeholders.

 COVID-19 tests can broadly be divided into two categories, diagnostic tests and antibody tests.
 Diagnostic tests detect parts of the SARS-CoV-2 virus and can be used to diagnose current infection.
 On the other hand, antibody tests look for antibodies in the immune system produced in response to SARS-CoV-2, and are not used to diagnose an active COVID-19 infection.
 Antibody tests do not meet the definition of COVID-19 test for the purposes of this ETS.

 Diagnostic tests for current infection fall into two categories: nucleic acid amplification tests (NAATs) and antigen tests.
 NAATs are a type of molecular test that detect genetic material (nucleic acids); NAATs for COVID-19 identify the ribonucleic acid (RNA) sequences that comprise the genetic material of the virus.
-Most NAATs need to be processed in a laboratory with variable time to receive results (approximately 1–2 days), but some NAATs are point-of-care tests with results available in about 15–45 minutes.
+Most NAATs need to be processed in a laboratory with variable time to receive results (approximately 1–2 days), but some NAATs are point-of-care tests, including a limited number of over-the-counter (OTC) tests, with results available in about 15–45 minutes.

 Antigen tests may also meet the definition of COVID-19 test under this standard.
 Antigen tests indicate current infection by detecting the presence of a specific viral antigen.
-Most can be processed at the point of care with results available in about 1530 minutes.
+Most can be processed at the point of care and many are available over-the-counter, with results available in about 15-30 minutes.
 Antigen tests generally have similar specificity to, but are less sensitive than, NAATs.

-Antigen tests are the only type of diagnostic tests that can be self-administered.
-To be a valid COVID-19 test under this standard, an antigen test may not be both self-administered and self-read unless observed by the employer or an authorized telehealth proctor.
-If an over-the-counter (OTC) test is being used, it must be used in accordance with the authorized instructions.
+To be a valid COVID-19 test under this standard, a test may not be both self-administered and self-read unless observed by the employer or an authorized telehealth proctor.
+If an OTC test is being used, it must be used in accordance with the authorized instructions.
 The employer can validate the test through the use of a proctored test that is supervised by an authorized telehealth provider.
 Alternatively, the employer could proctor the OTC test itself.
+OTC tests that feature digital reporting of date and time stamped results are not considered to be “self-read” and therefore do not require observation by the employer or an authorized telehealth proctor to satisfy the standard.

 It should be noted that point-of-care (POC) testing must be performed in accordance with the Clinical Laboratory Improvement Amendments of 1988 (CLIA).
 The FDA has authorized POC tests that can be used at a place of employment when the facility is operating under a CLIA certificate of waiver.
 A CLIA certificate of waiver can be issued by the Centers for Medicare and Medicaid Services (CMS).

-Yes; however, to satisfy the requirements of the standard an over-the-counter (OTC) antigen test may not be both self-administered and self-read unless observed by the employer or an authorized telehealth proctor.
+Yes; however, to satisfy the requirements of the standard an over-the-counter (OTC) test may not be both self-administered and self-read unless observed by the employer or an authorized telehealth proctor.
 Antigen tests indicate current infection by detecting the presence of a specific viral antigen.
-Most can be processed at the point of care with results available in about 1530 minutes.
+Most can be processed at the point of care with results available in about 15-30 minutes.
 OSHA included the requirement for some type of independent confirmation of the test result in order to ensure the integrity of the result.
 This independent confirmation can be accomplished in multiple ways, including through the involvement of a licensed healthcare provider or a point-of-care test provider.
 If an OTC test is being used, the employer can validate the test through the use of a proctored test that is supervised by an authorized telehealth provider.
 Alternatively, the employer could proctor the OTC test itself.
+OTC Tests that feature digital reporting of date and time stamped results are not considered to be "self-read" and therefore observation by the employer or an authorized telehealth proctor is not required.

 OSHA has determined that there are sufficient COVID-19 tests available and adequate laboratory capacity to meet the anticipated increased testing demand related to compliance with the ETS testing requirements.
 However, in the event that an individual employer is unable to comply with paragraph (g) of this ETS due to inadequate test supply or laboratory capacity, OSHA will look at efforts made by the employer to comply, as well as the pattern and practice of the employer’s testing program, and consider refraining from enforcement where the facts show good faith in attempting to comply with the standard.